 Corporate Transparency Act Penalties Explained

-The Corporate Transparency Act (CTA) went into effect on January 1, 2024, requiring all reporting companies to submit beneficial owner information (BOI) to the Financial Crimes Enforcement Network (FinCEN).
+The Corporate Transparency Act (CTA) went into effect on January 1, 2024, originally requiring both domestic and foreign reporting companies to submit beneficial owner information (BOI) to the Financial Crimes Enforcement Network (FinCEN).

 CTA Violations and Penalties